dcluet/Lipid_Droplets_Detector/README.md

 - **A specific shape** characterized by the **Minimal** and **Maximal [circularity](https://imagej.nih.gov/ij/docs/guide/146-30.html)**. *Note that this couple should be defined by values between 0 and 1.*

 **Iteration parameters**: Depending on the heterogeneity of the labeling of your particles of interest, the **number of iterations** has to be optimized.
 In order to stop the analysis if this **maximal number of iterations** is too high, a **minimal number of new particles** is set.
 If the number of newly identified particles is below this value, the analysis stops.
 Depending on the noise of the labeling it is not enough to remove only the false positive and the discarded duplicates.
 It could be required to remove a larger zone that the identified shape.
 For this purpose an enlargement **correction factor** can be applied before the removal from the picture.
 Finally, the user can indicate the **number of bins** used to draw the distribution curves in the report and statistic files.

+For some labeling with small and extremely bright noise, the **enhance signal** option can be unchecked.
+This will affect the research engine in two ways.
+First the `Maximum...` treatment will not be applied.
+Secondly, the **Minimal surface** filter will not be applied during the first iteration.
+This will allow the program to detect all **small noise particles** and remove them only at the second iteration.
+Indeed during the development phase, we encountered stacks that generated only **noise particles** during the first iteration, leading to the premature abortion of the program.
+The **non enhance signal** setting avoids this issue.

  Batch analysis
  -